---

 - **Regulated profession without council registration.** Doctors, lawyers, engineers, accountants, and other regulated professionals must resolve local council registration in parallel; absence delays or blocks the file.

-Most rejections are **fixable** — they reflect incomplete files rather than ineligibility.
+Most rejections are **fixable**.
+They reflect incomplete files rather than ineligibility.
 Working with an experienced corporate immigration lawyer on the employer side reduces the rejection rate substantially.

 ## Switching from Tourist or Other Visa Categories

-As a rule, the VITEM V is **issued at a Brazilian consulate abroad** after the Ministry of Labor authorization is published — in-country conversion from a tourist visa is not the default path.
+As a rule, the VITEM V is **issued at a Brazilian consulate abroad** after the Ministry of Labor authorization is published.
+In-country conversion from a tourist visa is not the default path.
 There are exceptions:

 - **Intragroup transfers** under Resolução CNIg 11/2017 and certain technology transfer contracts can be processed as residence permit applications at the Federal Police inside Brazil, bypassing the consular step.